Twingate-Community/diy-vpn/digital_ocean/kubernetes/README.md

 # Multi-Cluster Twingate VPN on DigitalOcean Kubernetes

-Deploy enterprise-grade Twingate Exit Networks across multiple DigitalOcean Kubernetes clusters for auto-scaling, high availability, and advanced container orchestration.
-This solution provides maximum flexibility and scalability for large-scale VPN deployments.
+Deploy enterprise-grade Twingate Exit Networks across multiple DigitalOcean Kubernetes clusters for high availability and advanced container orchestration.
+This solution provides access to existing cluster resources and keeps your VPN infrastructure co-located with your applications.

 > **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
 Please do not use this project or Twingate to offer a commercial VPN service.
 Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).